Guide

 Title is a term used by attorneys to refer to the right of ownership over land.
 When you buy a house, you receive the title to that property.
 The title is then filed in the government's land registration system.

-However, the full title is not transferred in some instances as another party has partial ownership of your new land.
+However, the full title is not transferred in some instances, as another party may have partial ownership of your new land.
 This could be due to previously unpaid property taxes, a defect in the land registration system, or a variety of other reasons.
-These events tend to be a surprise as their ownership stake is not listed on a central land registration system.

 Title vs Deed

 A title is not the same thing as a deed.
-A title is a term used to refer to the ownership of a property.
+A title refers to the ownership of a property.
 A deed is a document that transfers the title to another person.
-If you’re purchasing a home, a property deed will transfer the property’s title from the seller to the buyer.
-That’s why land transfer tax is sometimes called a deed transfer tax, such as in Nova Scotia.
-A deed transfers the title, or ownership, of the property.
+When purchasing a home, a property deed transfers the property’s title from the seller to the buyer.

 The two types of title insurance protect different parties.

-Both the Lender's and owner's policy should protect against:
+Both the lender's and owner's policies protect against:

-• Existing property title liens (unpaid debts from previous owner, mortgages, or taxes secured against the property)
+• Existing liens on the title (e.g. unpaid debts from previous owner, mortgages, or taxes secured against the property).

-• Previously unknown title defects (issues that prevent complete ownership of the property)
+• Previously unknown title defects that affect ownership rights.

-• Neighbour encroachment issues (needing to remove a building because it's on your neighbours land)
+• Encroachment and boundary issues (e.g. needing to remove a building because it's on your neighbour's land)

 • Survey and public records errors

-Your title insurance policy will cover you as long as you own your property, and it will endure losses up to the maximum coverage provided in the policy.
+Your lender’s policy may need renewal on refinance with a new lender, but your owner’s title insurance policy will cover you for as long as you own your property, and it will cover the losses up to the maximum coverage provided in the policy.
 It may also cover most legal charges involved in restoring the title of your home.

-Although the insurance covers many things, there are some title-related exclusions to be aware of.
+Title insurance covers many things, but some title-related exclusions exist.
 Your policy may not cover:

 • First Nations land claims

-• Loss of property due to non-payment of mortgage
+• Loss of property due to mortgage default

-Title insurance is not a home insurance policy.
-It will not protect you from non-title-related issues.
-In general, your title insurance will not provide compensation for:
+Title insurance does not cover the physical condition of the house, such as a home insurance policy.
+It does not protect you from non-title issues.
+In general, your title insurance does not provide coverage for:

 • General home wear and tear